Canadian Predator Series

 Engravings on this face of the coin are standard from the Royal Canadian Mint, and include “Canada” at the very top, followed by “9999” immediately below.
 Along the bottom edge of the design field you’ll find “Fine Silver 1 oz Argent Pur,” as well as Damstra’s “ED” initials.
 Like all new bullion coins from the RCM, these coins feature enhanced security features.

 The Royal Canadian Mint rolled out two major anti-counterfeit enhancements to its coins in 2014, which have now matriculated to all major coin programs from the mint.
 Radial lines are visible on both sides of the Silver Canadian Predator coins, and the maple leaf privy with year of issue mark is visible on the reverse.
 The maple leaf privy features a series of shrinking maple leafs, with the year of issue engraved in the very center.
 That year of issue mark is micro-laser engraved, making it hard to replicate and only visible under magnification.

-Get 2016 Silver Canadian Predator Coins while You Can
+Packaging of Silver Canadian Predator Coins